- CRM/SFA/MA

 Manage information on target customers (prospects).

 In sales activities, customer management is critical.
 Customer management refers to the process of effectively organizing and managing information on target customers (prospects).
-This process allows you to review sales-related information for each customer, including contact details, interaction history, and the progress of negotiations or deals.
+This process allows you to review sales-related information for each customer, such as contact person details, interaction history, and the progress of negotiations or deals.
 Thanks to customer management, sales activities can be deployed effectively, and vital information can be obtained.

 Track and manage the status of deals.

 In sales, effective deal management is the key to success.
 Deal management is the process of organizing and effectively managing information regarding deals that arise from customer relationships.
 This process allows you to accurately grasp and visualize the status of ongoing deals.
-Information such as deal progress, win probability, expected revenue, and projected closing dates can be seen at a glance, improving the efficiency of sales activities.
+Information such as deal progress, probability of closing, projected revenue, and expected closing dates can be seen at a glance, improving the efficiency of sales activities.

 Track and manage the status of negotiations.